connerkup/bi-portfolio/docs/DATA_ARCHITECTURE.md

 ## Overview

-This document explains the data architecture, validation strategies, and real-world considerations for the PackagingCo BI portfolio.
+This document explains the data architecture, validation strategies, and real-world considerations for the EcoMetrics BI portfolio.
 It addresses how data flows through the system, validation approaches, and how to handle different data granularities.

 ## Current Data Architecture